 - Resultant acid in the wines is natural – and seems a bit more integrated than the types added in the winery.

-Different Microclimates - Eastern Washington has 11 separate AVA’s (2 more are on the "Western" side of the state) covering over 43,000 acres of vineyard land varying from 100 feet above sea level to 1000 above sea level with all degrees of aspect to the sun.
+Different Microclimates - Eastern Washington has 13 separate AVA’s covering over 50,000 acres of vineyard land varying from 100 feet above sea level to 1000 above sea level with all degrees of aspect to the sun.
 There are cool sites, warm sites, wetter sites, windy sites, hilly sites, flat sites…all providing different ripening cycles and styles of wine.

 - Exceptional diversity of grapes grown in the state